26th November 2017.

 This visit was part of a Heritage

-Visit led by Mr. Venkatesh, The historian, and writer.
+Visit led by Mr Venkatesh, the historian and writer.
 During our visit to

-Seeyamangalam happened to see Menhir in the midst of a lake adjacent to the 7th
+Seeyamangalam happened to see a Menhir in the midst of a lake adjacent to the 7th-century Pallava period rock-cut cave Sri Sthambeswarar Temple.
+The temple

 Gurukkal explained the legend of the temple.
 In that, he said that Shiva came